zgracem/dotconfig/README.md

 Then restart the shell.

-## How you can use this repo 🙋
+## 🙋 How you can use this repo

 In ascending order of difficulty:

-* Browse it! 👀 It's on GitHub for a reason.
+* 👀 Browse it!
+It's on GitHub for a reason.
 Important directories have `README` files explaining their contents, usage, setup, etc.
-* Clone it. ⚖️ You're [more than welcome][licence] to integrate anything cool you find into your own dotfiles.
+* ⚖️ Clone it.
+You're [more than welcome][licence] to integrate anything cool you find into your own dotfiles.
-* Fork it? 🍴 I guess?
+* 🍴 Fork it?
+I guess?
 Everything's _extremely_ personalized; I do not expect and cannot guarantee that these will work "out of the box" for anyone but me.

 [licence]: https://github.com/zgracem/dotconfig/blob/master/LICENCE

-The only condition—and it's a personal request, not a legal requirement—is that if you find anything in this repo interesting or useful, [drop me a note][email] and say so. 📫
+The only condition—and it's a personal request, not a legal requirement—is that if you find anything in this repo interesting or useful, [drop me a note 📫][email] and say so.

 [email]: mailto:zgm%40inescapable%2eorg

-## Lineage 📈
+## 📈 Lineage

 Since 2011, these dotfiles have evolved alongside my understanding of the world of the command line, and much of that understanding has been illuminated by